 Duffy Meadows began in 2016 with the dream of building a sustainable tree nursery, mixed wildlife habitat, and research apiary in the sand plains of Minnesota.

-Improving the quality, hardiness, and availability of edible plants, enhancing long term honey bee health, and providing knowledge to successfully integrate agriculture with wildlife habitat are our goals.
+Our goals?
+To improve the quality, hardiness, and availability of edible plants.
+To enhance long term honey bee health.
+And to provide knowledge so that others can successfully integrate agriculture with wildlife habitat

 We spent the first few years, restoring the tilled acreage to native prairie and cleaning up years of farm debris (nails, sheet metal, rotten boards, equipment, nails, barbed wire, old appliances, and nails.)
 Buckets and buckets of nails have been removed from the ground, and we are still finding them!